 How will teachers support my student?
 Sadly, some online schools assign so many students to each teacher that it is difficult the teacher to respond to student questions.
 Ask for student/teacher ratios as well as teacher response policy.
 These are good indications as to the teacher support your student will receive.

 IVLA has certified and highly qualified teachers.
 Our class ratios are approximately 10 students to each teacher for a course (each teacher has on average 5 courses).
 Teachers are required to respond to student requests within 24 hours.
-To add an extra layer of support and communication, IVLA began a mentor program in 2014.
-Each student has a mentor who works closely with the family to track student progress (each mentor works closely with 15-20 families).
+To add an extra layer of support and communication, IVLA began a success coach program in 2014.
+Each student has a success coach who works closely with the family to track student progress (each success coach works closely with 15-20 families).

 Is the school accredited?
 Accreditation is important because it means there is accountability.
 An accredited online school has to abide by academic and procedural standards to ensure students receive a quality education.